+lcon Property Description

+from other drawing layers.

-lcon Property Description Apply to Visible Drawing Layers This option allows you to select which layers the tool should affect.
+Apply to Visible Drawing Layers This option allows you to select which layers the tool should affect.
 It can be toggled on or off.
 When toggled on, it has two different modes.
 You can select a mode by clicking and holding on the button. • Off: When this button is toggled off, the tool only works on the currently selected layers.
 If several layers are selected, the tool will work on all these layers simultaneously. • Apply to Visible Drawing Layers: The tool will work on all the visible layers in the Camera view. • Apply to Synced Drawing Layers: If the currently selected layer is synced with another layer, the tool will work on both the current layer and its synced layer.
 NOTE This option only works in the Camera view.

-Apply to All Frames This option allows you to determine which drawings in the current layer the tool should affect.
+lcon Property Description ↑ Apply to All Frames This option allows you to determine which drawings in the current layer the tool should affect.
 It can be toggled on or off.
 When toggled on, it has two different modes.
-You can select a mode by clicking and holding on the button.
-Off: When this button is toggled off, the tool only works on the drawing in the current frame.
-Apply to All Frames: The tool will work on every exposed drawing in the selected layer simultaneously.
-Apply to Onion Skin Range: The tool will work on every drawing displayed in the Onion Skin.
+You can select a mode by clicking and holding on the button. • Off: When this button is toggled off, the tool only works on the drawing in the current frame. • Apply to All Frames: The tool will work on every exposed drawing in the selected layer simultaneously. • Apply to Onion Skin Range: The tool will work on every drawing displayed in the Onion Skin.
 Onion Skin must be enabled for this option to work.
+Apply to Line and Colour Art Allows you to perform drawing operations on both the Line Art and Colour Art layers of your drawing simultaneously.
+NOTE If you have Overlay and Underlay Art layers enabled, they will also be affected when this option is enabled.